apache/couchdb-glazier/INSTALL_32.md

 # Base Requirements

-- 64-bit Windows 7 or 8.1. *As of CouchDB 2.0 we only support a 64-bit build of CouchDB*.
+- 64-bit Windows 7 or 8.1. *This is required for Mozilla build setup*.
   - We like 64-bit Windows 7, 8.1 or 10 Enterprise N (missing Media Player, etc.) from MSDN.
 - If prompted, reboot after installing the .NET framework.
 - [Visual Studio 2013 x86 Community Edition](https://www.visualstudio.com/vs/older-downloads/) installed on the *C: drive*.
 Downloading requires a free Dev Essentials subscription from Microsoft.